 Hormones play a vital role in our bodies and their impact is especially noticeable during the menopause.
 Oestrogen is a female sex hormone and it has more of an effect on symptoms of the menopause than you may think.
 Levels of oestrogen vary during the different stages of menopause and eventually, your ovaries stop producing oestrogen altogether.
 These changes cause the symptoms described above.

 Can menopause start early?

 A range of factors affect when menopause starts and these include family history, smoking and undergoing cancer treatment or a hysterectomy.
 Menopause can also come on earlier than normal if you have chromosome defects, autoimmune diseases or epilepsy.
-The Daisy Network is a charity that providess resources for women who experience early menopause.
+The Daisy Network is a charity that provides resources for women who experience early menopause.